mobxjs/mobx/docs/intro/installation.md

 ## MobX on older JavaScript environments

 By default, MobX uses proxies for optimal performance and compatibility.
-However, on older JavaScript engines `Proxy` is not available (see [Proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy)).
-Such examples are Internet Explorer (before Edge), Node.js < 6, iOS < 10, Android before RN 0.59, or Android on iOS.
+However, on older JavaScript engines `Proxy` is not available (check out [Proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy)).
+Examples of such are Internet Explorer (before Edge), Node.js < 6, iOS < 10, Android before RN 0.59, or Android on iOS.

 In such cases, MobX can fallback to an ES5 compatible implementation which works almost identically, although there are a few [limitations without Proxy support](../refguide/configure.md#limitations-without-proxy-support).
 You will have to explicitly enable the fallback implementation by configuring [`useProxies`](../refguide/configure#useproxies):

 ```javascript
 import { configure } from "mobx"